KrishavRajSingh/Book-Management-Store/README.md

 3. Start the frontend development server:
     ```sh
-    npm start
+    npm run dev
     ```

 ## Usage

-1. Open your browser and navigate to `http://localhost:3000` to access the frontend.
+1. Open your browser and navigate to `http://localhost:5173` to access the frontend.
 2. Register a new account or log in with an existing account.
-3. Use the navigation bar to add new books, update existing books, and view the list of books.
+3. Demo Account: username: abcd@gmail.com, password: qwerty